PROrock/codin-game-puzzles/python/bot/21_spring_trees/README.md

-77:159 + seed can also go many cells from tree in the area 97:148 + seed only not neighbouring the original tree (can neigh others) (202:249) 88:143 + seed only not neighbouring any tree of mine (270:235 cum sun sum)
+77:159 + seed can also go many cells from tree in the area 97:148 + seed only not neighbouring the original tree (can neigh others) (202:249) 88:143 + seed only not neighbouring any tree of mine (270:235 cum sun sum) 93:143 + don't seed on last 3 turns
+83:153 when growing select the cheapest grow action (reverted)

 time spent: